The Best Home Barista Espresso Machine & Grinder Setups

 Now we’re getting even more serious, both in terms of the machine and the cost, with a big jump from the ECM Synconika of almost another two thousand!

 This isn’t an E61 group machine, by the way – it has an integrated group, meaning the group is integrated with the boiler.
-I’m guessing this is more to do with size than anything else, as it occupies an incredibly small footprint for such a high-level machine.
+I’m guessing this is more to do with size than anything else, as it occupies an exceptionally small footprint for such a high-level machine.

 It has barista lights, which are lights intended to light up the shot to give you a better view of your shot – these turn on as you start the shot, nice little touch.

-However given all this power, it very is rather small, 37.7cm tall, 35.7cm wide and 45.3cm deep.
+But given all this power, it simply is rather small, 37.7cm tall, 35.7cm wide and 45.3cm deep.

-Also the steam wand isn’t no-burn, which is something I’d probably hope for to be honest if I was spending the perfect part of four grand on an espresso machine.
-The brew paddle doesn’t give any genuine control of preinfusion, it’s very a fancy looking on/off switch, and there are no volumetric buttons.
+Also the steam wand isn’t no-burn, which is something I’d probably hope for to be honest if I was spending the perfect part of four grand on an espresso coffee machine.
+The brew paddle doesn’t give any genuine control of preinfusion, it’s actually a fancy looking on/off switch, and there are no volumetric buttons.

 Would these small negatives stop me from buying the Linear Mini if I had the budget for it?
 Nope, you sometimes have to take the rough with the smooth, and let’s face it there’s a heck of a lot more smooth here than rough.